jrandj/aws-security-specialty/README.md

 1. Every application in a company's portfolio has a separate AWS account for development and production.
 The security team wants to prevent the root user and all IAM users in the production accounts from accessing a specific set of unneeded services.
 How can they control this functionality?
     * An SCP that denies access to the services can be created.
 If all production accounts are in the same OU, the SCP can be applied to that OU.

-1. You're developing a mobile application utilising third-party social network IdP.
+1. You are developing a mobile application utilising third-party social network IdP.
 What pieces of information below are required to configure a social IdP correctly?
     * The App Client ID, App Client Secret, and List of scopes are required for the social IdP.
 SAML assertions, OIDC tokens and claims are not relevant to setup the social IdP.

 1. You are building a large-scale confidential documentation webserver on AWS, and all of the documentation for it will be stored on S3.
 One of the requirements is that it cannot be publicly accessible from S3 directly.
 You will need to use CloudFront to accomplish this.
 Which of the methods listed below would satisfy the requirements as outlined?